OfficeDev/office-scripts-docs/docs/resources/power-query-differences.md

 Power Query has [built-in data connections](https://powerquery.microsoft.com/connectors/) to hundreds of sources.
 Power Query is specially designed for data retrieval, transformation, and combination tasks.
 When you need data from one of those sources, Power Query gives you a no-code way of bringing that data into Excel in the shape you need.

 These Power Query connections are designed for large datasets.
-They do not have the same [transfer limits](../testing/platform-limits.md) as Power Automate or Excel for the web.
+They do not have the same [transfer limits](../testing/platform-limits.md) as Power Automate or Excel on the web.

 Office Scripts offer a lightweight solution for smaller data sources or data sources not covered by Power Query connectors.
 This includes [using `fetch` or REST APIs](../develop/external-calls.md) or getting information from ad-hoc data sources, such as a [Teams adaptive card](../resources/scenarios/task-reminders.md).